Best East Coast Beaches

 Tybee Island, GA

-First thing we did was drive over the bridge and that moment felt like magic, seeing the marshes turn into ocean and realizing this was going to be an awesome experience.
+We drove just 20-minutes east from Savannah.
+First thing we did was drive over the bridge and that moment felt like magic.
+Seeing the marshes turn into ocean and realizing this was going to be an awesome experience.

-Walking out on Tybee Pier felt exciting and romantic at the same time, watching people fish while kids ran around made it a family friendly experience too.
+Walking out on Tybee Pier is exciting.
+People fishing, while kids ran around made it a great family friendly experience.

-Dining at The Crab Shack was my personal highlight, a quirky, open-air seafood joint on the salt marsh, definitely my personal highlight.
+Dining at The Crab Shack was my personal highlight, a quirky, open-air seafood joint.

 I like to bike on shaded trails and spot sea turtles.

-Two days at 3-star Hampton Inn & Suites Jekyll Island - returning to our comfortable guest room for a nap is just what I needed on vacation.
+Staying two days at 3-star Hampton Inn & Suites Jekyll Island was comfortable.
+Returning to our comfortable guest room for a nap is just what I needed on vacation.

 Explore remote sands and kayak quiet waters during a weekend getaway.

-I loved the sunsets and stargazing after - nights bring some of the darkest, starriest skies on the East Coast.
+I loved the sunsets and stargazing after, my favorite highlight.
+Nights bring some of the darkest, starriest skies on the East Coast.

 One of the canals on Ocracoke Island, NC